ViolaFlower/Legacy-Tweaks/README.md

 Consider joining the [ViolaFlower Discord](https://discord.gg/kprFeAn7Gq) for sneak peeks and updates on development!

 ## ❓ Why Over Legacy4J
 Legacy4J was built as an all-in-one LCE re-creation.
-While that may seem like a good choice at first glance, it has caused a very bloated and rigid experienc.
-Customization and compatibility are some of Legacy4J's worse aspects, not to mention a 15% performance drop and rise in stutters between vanilla MC and the mod.
-Many fans in the community have been wanting a way to customize aspects of the game and the developers have decided not to.
-And even mod creators have been scared away from compatibility due to the horrendous spaghetti code Legacy4J was built on.
+While on paper, that seems like a good idea, in reality, it has caused problems.
+Legacy4J is very bloated, uncustomizable and causes issues with mod compatibility.
+Legacy Tweaks fixes those problems, being built with customizability and mod compatibility in mind.

 Overall, Legacy Edition Tweaks has been designed to do away with the issues that had plagued Legacy4J since the beginning.